ramsimpalm/SplLib/README.md

 SplConfig.setSplConfig(new SplConfig.Builder(this).build());
 ```

-Here is sample statement for all available configuration options:
+Here is sample builder for all available options:

 ```
 SplConfig.setSplConfig(new SplConfig.Builder(this)